yggdrasilradio/templeofrom/README.md

 Expanded to add more rooms (the maze is 45% larger!), monsters, treasures.

+CLEAR, ENTER and SHIFT change video modes.

+BREAK quits the game and exits to RSDOS.

 Added two more types of monsters:

 * Ghosts (slow but invisible till you aggro them)